tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 ### Task 2: Assign users to groups

 Now that the Azure AD groups are in place, we will assign users for testing.
-Once the groups are populated, we can leverage them for assigning access to WVD resources once they are created.
+Once the groups are populated, we can leverage them for assigning access to AVD resources once they are created.

 1. Sign in to the [Azure Portal](https://portal.azure.com/).

 2. At the top of the page, in the **Search resources** field, type **Azure Active Directory**.
 Select **Azure Active Directory** from the list.

-3. On the **Azure Active Directory** page, select **Groups** on the left and select the **WVD Persistent Desktop User** group.
+3. On the **Azure Active Directory** page, select **Groups** on the left and select the **AVD Persistent Desktop User** group.

 4. Select **Members** and **+ Add Members**